Francois-Esquire/fluid-simulation/README.md

 #### Ray marching

+---

 ### App design

-An effort was made to centralize one place for events, global values and other core features.
+The app is the source for events, global values and other core features.
-Being that we rely on a per frame basis to check values of uniforms and other parameters, we can expect to pick up the updated values without the need to emit changes in values or for instance, carry the overhead of the garbage collector from updating an immutable store for state.
+On a per frame basis, we can check values of uniforms and other parameters from `app.state`, we can expect to pick up the updated values without the need to emit there was a change.
+You can also use `state` to write your scene shared state like references to textures or parameters you want to share in your render stages that are called from your scene.

-#### module structure
+#### scene structure

+To create a scene, export a function that returns your render function.
+Handling cleanup can be done by having your render function return a function for cleanup.

 ```js
 export default function initialize(ctx, app) {